trychlos/pwix-forums/README.md

 - A public forum is readable by anybody, even a non-connected, anonymous, visitor.

-- Who is able to write into a public forum is determined by the `publicWriter` parameter which qualifies a user topology (say for example logged-in users).
+- Who is able to write into a public forum is determined by the '`publicWriter`' parameter which qualifies a user topology (say for example logged-in users).
+A default value is configurable at the package level for all public forums, but each forum can have its own value.

+- Who can moderate a public forum is determined by either the '`FRS_PUBLIC_MODERATOR`' role, or a list of users able to moderate this particular forum.

 - Contrarily, a private forum is only accessible to an extensive and limitative set of users.
 So a readers and a writers lists are associated to each private forum.

+- Who can moderate a private forum is determined by either the '`FRS_PRIVATE_MODERATOR`' role, or a list of users able to moderate this particular forum.

 - A forum may be archived: it is still visible and readable, but can no more host any new posts.